armory/documentation/_operator_reference/persistent-storage.md

 ```

 - `jsonPath`: A path to a JSON service account with permission to read and write to the bucket to be used as a backing store.
-- `project`: he Google Cloud Platform project you are using to host the GCS bucket as a backing store.
+- `project`: The Google Cloud Platform project you are using to host the GCS bucket as a backing store.
 - `bucket`: The name of a storage bucket that your specified account has access to.
 If not specified, a random name will be chosen.
 If you specify a globally unique bucket name that doesn't exist yet, Halyard will create that bucket for you.
 - `rootFolder`: The root folder in the chosen bucket to place all of Spinnaker's persistent data in.
 - `bucketLocation`: This is only required if the bucket you specify doesn't exist yet.
 In that case, the bucket will be created in that location.
 See https://cloud.google.com/storage/docs/managing-buckets#manage-class-location.